Josh Funk's Guide to Writing Picture Books

 So you wrote a book.
 Now what?

 Here is what I generally suggest.
-Look at the following five websites – in order.
+Visit the following websites – in order.

 Start with Jennifer Laughran’s Word Count Post - it still applies today.
 It’s not impossible to get a 3,000 word picture book published in today’s market … no, actually it is.
 Get the disappointment over with first.
 Your 15,000 word Young Adult novel just isn’t long enough.
 Let’s rip off the Band-Aid and move on.